 We all are surrounded by machines and use them on a daily basis, sometimes even unknowingly.
-But we know that after a period of time, users might face issues such as overheating, and other performance issues, which could be a sign to do something but to optimize your device.
+But we know that after a period of time, users might face issues such as overheating, rising mac temperature and other performance issues, which could be a sign to do something but to optimize your device.
 Not that you put cool water on it but find ways to cool the device that you are using.
 But before you wish to cool down your device, learn about Mac temperature monitors which gives an insight about the happenings of your Mac in detail.

 Johann Wolfgang von Goethe once said, “Prevention is better than cure.”